 Overview/How to Use

-- Create an assignment as normal.
+- Create an assignment as usually would.

 - For the assignment type, choose Online.

 - Under online entry options, check student annotation.

 - Choose an existing file (such as a PDF, Word document, or JPG), or upload a new one, that will be the template for the annotation assignment.

 - Finish completing your assignment with the normal process.